Retirement a Flyfishing Rebirth

 The human immune system is far more powerful than any medication we have devised.
 Immunologist, Daniel Davis

 A 2019 Sports Medicine and Health Science Report stated, “the implementation of daily physical activity and exercise prevention interventions support an 80% reduction in cardiovascular risk, 90% reduction in type 2 diabetes risk, 33% reduction in cancer risk, and in some cases reductions in all-cause mortality.”
+This will help make retirement a flyfishing rebirth.

 You simply cannot get this kind of life-giving, potent medicine anywhere except from exercise.
 It’s empowering to know you are in control of the most powerful health-giving care available.